rlaker/Obsidian-for-Academia/Citations.md

 > [!info]
 > You can insert a note by typing `ctrl+alt+e` to open the citation browser.
 Doing it this way creates the note itself.

-From then on, you can just use them like normal [[wilki links]], but with an "@" at the front to distinguish the notes.
+From then on, you can just use them like normal [[Obsidian - wiki link]], but with an "@" at the front to distinguish the notes.
 They will be kept in `Literature Notes/`

 Turns out I made some scripts to help link the doi or url.